 The animation manager provides global timing and bookkeeping.

 The animation manager uses an internal clock to keep track of time.
-At every clock tick, the manager tells all currently running animations what the current time is, allowing the animations to take appropriate action.
+At every clock tick, the manager tells all running animations what the current time is, allowing the animations to take appropriate action.

 When you submit an animation to the animation manager with the

-starting the second one.
+the second one.

-Afterwards, to notify the animation, the animation’s
+Afterward, to notify the animation, it calls the animation’s

 What happens in the

-Typically, some properties of an object, such as position, color and transparency, are interpolated from an initial state
+Typically, some properties of an object — such as position, color, and transparency — are interpolated from an initial state

 to a target state over the duration of the animation.